triggermesh/aws-event-sources/cmd/awscodecommitsource/README.md

 >   --from-literal=aws_secret_access_key=<my_secret_key>
 > ```
 >
-> Alternatively, credentials can be used as literal strings instead of references by replacing `valueFrom` attributes
+> Alternatively, credentials can be used as literal strings instead of references to Kubernetes Secrets by replacing
-> with `value`.
+> `valueFrom` attributes with `value` inside API objects' manifests.

 ### As a AWSCodeCommitSource object